 The subscription price doesn't tell the full story.
 The real cost of any monitoring tool is the subscription PLUS the time your team spends processing alerts — filtering noise, evaluating relevance, assessing engagement potential, and deciding how to respond.

-F5Bot's free tier is free, but the manual filtering cost at scale can exceed $1,000/month in team time (its paid Power and Ultra plans, ~$17 and ~$70/mo, add an API and webhooks but not noise reduction).
+F5Bot's free tier is free, but the manual filtering cost at scale can exceed $1,000/month in team time (its Silver and Gold plans, $9.99 and $49.99/mo, add speed and AI filtering; the API waits until Platinum at $214.99).
 Syften's boolean operators reduce that filtering burden significantly — instead of reviewing every mention, you review only the ones matching your precise criteria.
 That's a genuine time savings worth the $30-120/mo subscription for most teams.
 Octolens takes it further with AI relevance scoring that cuts roughly 60% of noise automatically, which justifies the $159/mo price jump for teams processing high alert volumes across multiple platforms.

 Prowlo's value calculation is different because it changes who consumes the data.
 Instead of "receive alert → human reads it → human evaluates it → human responds," the workflow becomes "agent queries Dataset over MCP → agent gets semantically relevant records → agent drafts, human reviews and posts."
 The time savings compound on every research cycle the agent runs.
 For teams whose agents are actively querying Reddit data to answer questions or find relevant threads, the efficiency gain typically exceeds the subscription cost within the first month.